Skip to main content

 Get Hired

-Individuals with aerospace engineering degrees have a global net to cast when looking for employment in their field.
+With aerospace engineering degree, you'll have a global net to cast when looking for employment in their field.
 These are just some of the companies and government agencies that have recently hired our graduates:

 Northrup Grumman, American Airlines, Boeing, Aurora, Eaton, U.S. Navy, First Energy, Fiat, Kraft, Toyota, NASA, Ford and NAVSEA